 As digital modeling amplifiers go, the Line 6 Vetta II is at the head of the class.

 Not only does the Vetta II have over 70 classic amp models, but over 80 classic stomp box models as well.
-It would take you a very long time to run through all the possible combination.
+It would take you a very long time to run through all the possible combinations.
 Taking things even further, there are 28 cabinet models.
-Even though this amp has two 12″ speakers, you can choose a 4×10″ cabinet model, or an open-back 2X12″ cabinet model. the end result is that you completely re-think the standard amplifier model and see the Vetta II as more of a tone shaping tool.
+Even though this amp has two 12″ speakers, you can choose a 4×10″ cabinet model, or an open-back 2X12″ cabinet model.
+The result is that you completely rethink the standard amplifier model and see the Vetta II as more of a tone-shaping tool.

 Now that you have your tone worked out, you can move on to post-signal processing.
-Yes, the Vetta II includes studio-grade post processing models that allow you to fine tune your sound as if it were being put through a studio mixing board.
-There are 64 factory presets and 64 user presets, so you have build a nice library of your own sounds for later recall.
+Yes, the Vetta II includes studio-grade post-processing models that allow you to fine-tune your sound as if it were being put through a studio mixing board.
+There are 64 factory presets and 64 user presets, so you can build a nice library of your own sounds for later recall.
 There is also an input for a Line 6 Variax guitar, just in case you are using one.
 While the price tag might be a bit high, this Line 6 Vetta II is simply a world-class piece of guitar engineering and definitely worth a look before you make your final purchase.